 Audit focus

-Specific risks in the portfolio relate to governance, grants administration, regulation, asset management and sustainment and financial management.
+Specific risks in the Infrastructure, Transport, Regional Development, Communications and the Arts portfolio relate to governance, grants administration, procurement, regulation and financial management.

 Governance

 Government outcomes in this portfolio are largely delivered through corporate Commonwealth entities and government business enterprises established to operate under commercial principles.
-This creates a need to have in place a range of governance and oversight mechanisms to: provide assurance that outcomes are being delivered and being delivered in a proper way; and to ensure transparency of public policy related expenditure decisions.
+This creates a need to have a range of governance and oversight mechanisms in place to: provide assurance that outcomes are being delivered in a proper way; and to ensure transparency of public policy related expenditure decisions and financial management

 Grants administration